-2. Bringing in the New Year by Grace Lin + Chinese New Year Dragon Puppet
+6. Read Bringing in the New Year by Grace Lin and make these Chinese New Year Dragon Puppets.

 The book: Newbery honoree Grace Lin peeks into the life of a Chinese-American family as they prepare for the Lunar New Year.
 Every family member helps sweep out the dust of the old year, hang decorations, and make dumplings for the great feast.
 Then it’s time to celebrate with fireworks, lion dancers, shining lanterns, and a great, long dragon parade at the end!

 The activity: The dragon is a colorful and important element of traditional Chinese New Year parades.
 Make this version with simple supplies, such as paper plates, paint, and sections of egg cartons with streamers flowing from behind.
 Attach the puppet to a dowel and lead a parade of your own!

 7. Read Hiss!
 Pop!
 Boom!: Celebrating Chinese New Year by Tricia Morrissey and make these Easy Fireworks Paintings.

 The book: Beautifully illustrated with Chinese brush painting and elegant calligraphy, this story delivers the sights and sounds of the Chinese New Year celebration.

 The activity: Cut a cardboard paper roll into thin sections to form a simple paintbrush.
 Dip it into colorful paint and create a picture of dazzling fireworks!